sedos-project/organization/docs/visitor/model/gui.md

 ## Explore the Model Structure

-Under this section the structure of the data can be displayed graphically.
+In this part, the structure of the data can be displayed graphically to build a better understanding of how the data is related

-There are five different sectors:
+First of all there are five different sectors:

 - mobility
 - heat